-INTRODUCTION
+1. INTRODUCTION

-Time-lapse imagery can provide valuable glaciological information; for example, on glacier extents (Motyka and others, 2003), tidal interactions (Maas and others, 2006, Dietrich and others, 2007) and ice velocities (e.g. Flotron, 1973, 1992, Harrison and others, 1986, Ahn & Box, 2010, Evans, 2000, Schubert and others, 2013).
-Imagery can be acquired from the ground or above, with satellites capable of providing regular overpasses, typical spatial resolutions of order ~10 m, and datasets covering decadal timespans (e.g. Rignot, 1998, Shepherd and others, 2012, Heid & Kääb, 2012).
-For detailed analyses (e.g. of calving events, Rosenau and others, 2013, Amundson and others, 2008, O'Neel and others, 2003) repeat imagery can be required on timescales of minutes or hours.
+Time-lapse imagery can provide valuable glaciological information, e.g. on glacier extents (Motyka and others, 2003), tidal interactions (Maas and others, 2006; Dietrich and others, 2007) and ice velocities (e.g. Flotron, 1973; Harrison and others, 1986, 1992; Evans, 2000; Ahn and Box, 2010; Schubert and others, 2013).
+Imagery can be acquired from the ground or above, with satellites capable of providing regular overpasses, typical spatial resolutions of order ~10 m, and datasets covering decadal time spans (e.g. Rignot, 1998; Heid and Kääb, 2012; Shepherd and others, 2012).
+For detailed analyses (e.g. of calving events: O'Neel and others, 2003; Amundson and others, 2008; Rosenau and others, 2013) repeat imagery may be required on timescales of minutes or hours.
 Such work is now being enabled due to the step change in spatio-temporal data resolutions resulting from increasing deployment of remote digital time-lapse cameras.
 However, due to the oblique view from terrestrial vantage points, perspective effects complicate quantitative data processing by varying the effective scale across the images.
 Furthermore, with single-camera (monoscopic) installations, ice motion towards (or away from) the camera cannot be determined, and horizontal and vertical components can only be uniquely distinguished for specific camera orientations.
 With vertical surface change from melting forming an important factor in glacier mass balance calculations, a technique to independently extract ice velocity and elevation change from time-lapse imagery captured from general (rather than specific) camera orientations should represent a useful glaciological tool.